Chase-Stokes/pizza-parlor/README.md

 _If you run into any problems or find a bug, would like to reach me for a seperate reason, feel free to send me an email @chasehstokes@gmail.com with details of your issue._

 Copyright (c) _2021_  _Chase Stokes_

+## Tests

+Describe: Pizza()

+Test: "It should return a Pizza object with three properties for toppings and size and price"
+Code: const pizzaOne(["anchovies", "pineapple"], "medium", 0);
+Expected Output: pizzaOne {toppings: ["anchovies", "pineapple"], size: "medium", price: 0}

+Describe: modifyPrice()

+Test: "It should modify the price value +8 for a medium size"
+Code: pizzaOne.modifyPrice(); pizzaOne
+Expected Output: pizzaOne {toppings: ["anchovies", "pineapple"], size: "medium", price: 8}

+Test: "It should modify the price value +10 for a large size"
+Code: pizzaOne.modifyPrice(); pizzaOne
+Expected Output: pizzaOne {toppings: ["anchovies", "pineapple"], size: "large", price: 10}

+Test: "It should modify the price value +1 for one topping topping"
+Code: pizzaOne.modifyPrice(); pizzaOne
+Expected Output: pizzaOne {toppings: "pepperoni", size: "large", price: 11}

+Test: "It should modify the price value +1 for each topping, allowing for multiple toppings"
+Code: pizzaOne.modifyPrice(); pizzaOne
+Expected Output: pizzaOne {toppings: ["anchovies", "pineapple"], size: "large", price: 12}